egemenengin/Creating-Dictionary-for-the-AOL-Dataset/README.md

 		After reading terms and inserting terms to Trie operations, we called deleteALL method for deallocation operation which are also defined in task1 in a much more detailed way.
 		Lastly, we printed the execution time which represents the performance of the task, we made execution name as an used time in our code.

-# Known bugs or problems
-	We don't have any known bugs or problems in our whole tasks.